SAlberte/Translearn/README.md

 # TRANSLEARN

-An application for translating and memorizing words.
+Web application for translating and memorizing words.